physici/ElmerSalomeModule/README.md

 # ElmerSalome
 Plugin for SALOME platform to access Elmer functionality

-Installation:
+##Requirements:
+* Salome 7.8
+* Elmer 8.2 with ElmerGui installed
+* ElMER_HOME registered as system variable

+##Installation:
-  create a plugin directory in the root path of SALOME or somewhere convenient copy all .py-files into this directory register the directory via the SALOME_PLUGIN_PATH system variable
+* create a plugin directory in the root path of SALOME or somewhere convenient.

-ToDo:
+* copy all .py-files into this directory
+*  register the directory via the SALOME_PLUGIN_PATH system variable

+##ToDo:
-  check whether registration via system variables can be bypassed by using the env.bat batch file that starts SALOME
+* check whether registration via system variables can be bypassed by using the env.bat batch file that starts SALOME